j4sum/j4sum/README.md

 - 👯 I’m looking to work on anything interesting

-- 💬 Ask me about JS & Vue

 - 📫 How to reach me: [Sumeyya](mailto:jasumdev@gmail.com?subject=[Email])

 - ⚡ Fun fact: I can speak 4 languages